damianotorre/damianotorre/content/home/publications.md

   certificate_url = ""
   date_start = "2020"
   date_end = ""
-  description = "A list of my publications is avaiable at DBLP and Google Scholar.
-A (partial) list of my publications is also available at Orbilu.lu."
+  description = """A list of my publications is avaiable at DBLP and Google Scholar.
+A (partial) list of my publications is also available at Orbilu.lu."""

 +++